 Earlier adoption of these sections is permitted as of the beginning of a fiscal year.
 All three sections must be adopted concurrently.
-The Company is currently evaluating the impact of the adoption of these sections.
+The Company will adopt these sections on December 1, 2010.
+The Company has determined that adopting these standards will not have a material impact on the Company's consolidated financial statements.